-Al-Baghdadi: Russia says it may have killed ISIS chief
+Baghdadi: Russia says it may have killed ISIS chief

 Baghdadi has kept a low profile, speaking out in occasional videos and audio messages.

-He gave a sermon at a mosque in the Iraqi city of Mosul in 2014, in which he declared himself the leader of his envisages Islamic caliphate.
+He gave a sermon at a mosque in the Iraqi city of Mosul in 2014, in which he declared himself the leader of his envisaged Islamic caliphate.
 The sermon was filmed and widely watched around the world.

 US forces captured him in Falluja, Iraq, in 2004.
 At the time, he was considered a low-level al Qaeda member.